 This stark statue of an emaciated racehorse is the sole reminder of Animaland that's visible from the road.
 The effigy of Blow Hard the Race Horse lured tourists to the now-defunct theme park from the early 1960s until the sweet retro sign was finally taken down in the mid-1990s.

 Animaland's impressive brutalist concrete menagerie remains, albeit abandoned for over two decades.
 A lobster with jagged wire antennae, climbable claws, and a rough concrete slide down the tail.
-A mouldering yellow giraffe arching its 10-foot neck, staring impassively.
-Further into the park on an overgrown trail, two 8-foot fighting black bears look are so realistic that my friend totally panicked, seeing them through the fog.
+A mouldering yellow giraffe arching its ten-foot neck, staring impassively.
+Further into the park on an overgrown trail, two eight-foot fighting black bears look so realistic that my friend totally panicked when he spotted them through the fog.
 A massive albino moose peeks over a sea of cat-tails.
 The sculptures' once-friendly faces are peeling off in huge flakes.
 Mould and moss have clouded their wide, cartoon eyes.
 The quaint, log-cabin-style out-buildings are shuttered and collapsing, and spooky urban legends abound about the place.
 The overall vibe is, to put it mildly, incredibly fucking eerie.

 It's a playground that could've only been conceived in a simpler time, when parents were totally cool with letting kids climb precarious 15-foot-high sculptures made of concrete.

 Animaland was the brainchild of serial-entrepreneur-turned-sculptor Winston Bronnum.